bsc-quantic/Tenet.jl/docs/src/index.md

 features:
   - icon: 🧩
     title: Hackable, Flexible, Extendable!
-    details: Tenet proposes a new interface for Tensor Networks which is both easier to use and to extend.
+    details: Tenet proposes a new interface for Tensor Networks which is both easy to use and to extend.
     link: /manual/design/introduction

   - icon: 🚀